BlackPearl1030/natours-landing-page/README.md

 This website demonstrates the usage of advanced CSS.

 Frontend development of this landing page is a part of the course.
+Live prieview is available [here](https://natours-chi.vercel.app/).

 ## Getting ready for development